mlbench/mlbench-docs/installation.rst

 This will install the ``mlbench`` CLI to the current environment, and will allow creation/deletion of clusters, as well as creating runs.

+In addition to installation of CLI, we have provided alternative ways of installing `mlbench-core` depending on the use-case.
+These are alternatives and allow installation of extra libraries which are not needed for CLI use.
-There are other install specifications, which allow to install extra libraries.
-Here are all the installation possiblities:
+Here are all the installation possibilities:

 .. code-block:: bash